ember-cli/ember-exam/tests/dummy/app/templates/docs/load-balancing.md

 ember exam --replay-execution=test-execution-000000.json
 ```

-**Important information on replay-execution and replay-browser**
+**Important information on `--replay-execution` and `--replay-browser`**

-1. You must be using ember-cli version 3.2.0 or greater for load-balnce and test failure reproduction features to work properly.
+1. You must be using `ember-cli` version 3.2.0 or greater for load-balnce and test failure reproduction features to work properly.
-2. You must be using ember-qunit version 4.1.1 or greater for this feature to work properly.
+2. You must be using `ember-qunit` version 4.1.1 or greater for this feature to work properly.
-3. You must be using qunit version 2.8.0 or greater for this feature to work properly.
+3. You must be using `qunit` version 2.8.0 or greater for this feature to work properly.
 4. This feature is not currently supported by Mocha.